Referring a Case to Student Citizenship

 Q. What if my case is also proceeding through the court system?

-Depending on the circumstances and on a case by case basis, MIT may defer a hearing until the court system has resolved the matter.
-For incidents alleging sexual misconduct, MIT will proceed as soon as is reasonably possible, without necessarily waiting for the court case to be resolved.
+MIT will generally proceed as soon as is reasonably possible, without waiting for the court case to be resolved.